This post is also available in: Spanish

 So true faith can’t be cool, aloof, and stagnant.
 It must be ever on the move, progressing from conviction to confidence to commitment.
 Without this dynamic movement, it can never be authentic and mature.
 Do you believe that a Supreme Being exists and that he knows you better than you know yourself and loves you better than you love yourself?
 Then it would make total sense for you to surrender yourself completely to him and do whatever he tells you.

 That’s why Abraham is the prime model of faith in the Old Testament.
 He didn’t have that full revelation of God in Christ that we are privileged to possess.
 In fact he didn’t even know God’s name.
 But when this Unknown God called him from the comfort of Mesopotamian civilization to wander in an unknown land, he packed up and left (Genesis 12).
 And when this God required the sacrifice of his only son, the son he had waited for all his life, he did not hesitate to take action (Genesis 22).

 Abraham had the courage of his convictions.
 He acted on what he believed.
 As for the countless Americans who believe in God . . . if their belief was true faith, there would not be millions of unborn babies legally murdered in this country year after year.

 It is easy to shine the searchlight on our neighbors.
 But how about us?
 Does the way we vote, spend, work, plan and play reflect what we say we believe?

-This is offered as a reflection on the scripture readings for the 19th Sunday in Ordinary Time, Cycle C (Wisdom 18:6-8; Psalm 33; Hebrews 11; Luke 12:32-48).
-It is reproduced here by permission of the author.
+This reflection on faith as a dynamic journey of conviction, confidence or trust and commitment is offered as a reflection on the scripture readings for the 19th Sunday in Ordinary Time, Cycle C (Wisdom 18:6-8; Psalm 33; Hebrews 11; Luke 12:32-48).